CristianSusa/piano-allwinner-113/embedded-systems-development/README.md

 # Embedded System
 This part of the piano project follows the instructions provided by Carlos Iván Camargo Bareño, our instructor for the semester.
 He shared a book and a guide detailing how to set up the embedded system on our board.
-The text is available in the `Resources` folder for further reference.
+The text is available in the `resources` folder for further reference.

 We chose the LCPI-PC-F133-T113-D1S-V1.3 development board, available at AliExpress.